⚠️ TL;DR - The Key Facts

 Industry Context: How Other VPNs Handle Affiliate Changes

-This is how legitimate companies handle program changes – with transparency, honor, and respect for partners who helped build their business.
+This is how real companies should handle program changes – they're transparent, they keep their word, and they actually respect the partners who helped build their business in the first place.

 Legal Implications